U-PROX CLC G80

 Factory Reset

-- Disconnect power from the controller
+- Disconnect power from the control panel

 - Remove the top cover